WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 In Macaroons, Cloud Store and Alice must pre-arrange the shared key that Alice will use to attenuate the macaroon she holds before she can do so and successfully delegate to Bob (likewise for Bob to Dummy Bot).
 The reason for this is that in verifying HMAC signatures Cloud Store must check the macaroon's signatures against a key that Alice and Cloud Store must both have...
-Alice to sign it, and Cloud Store to verify it.
+Alice to sign it and Cloud Store to verify it.
 Even if Alice and Cloud Store had prearranged a shared key to be used for attenuating macaroons, if Bob and Cloud Store had not done so there would be no way for Bob to further attenuate the capability before passing to Dummy Bot.
 Bob may not prefer this to be the case since Bob wanted to only give Dummy Bot access for thirty days.

 (Notably, the
 [Macaroons paper](https://research.google.com/pubs/pub41892.html)
-contains a short but underspecified section that outlines how Macaroons could be used with public keys instead of HMAC signed bearer instruments, and the design describe, while in very scant detail, sounds very similar to how Linked Data Capabilities work.)
+contains a short but underspecified section that outlines how Macaroons could be used with public keys instead of HMAC-signed bearer instruments; the design described, while scantly detailed, sounds very similar to how Linked Data Capabilities work.)

 Overall Macaroons and lds-ocaps are both reasonable systems with different tradeoffs.
 Implementers should be informed of these tradeoffs and make decisions accordingly.

 ### Object Capability Programming Languages

-Up until this point in the paper we have focused on different substrates on which to implement capabilities which have all relied on some sort of shared vocabulary between entities in the system.
+Up until this point this paper has focused on different substrates on which to implement capabilities, which have all relied on some sort of shared vocabulary between entities in the system.
 Another way to build capabilities is to build them at the layer of a programming language.
 In addition to not requiring coordination on vocabulary from all entities in the system, this provides powerful compositional abilities which, as we will see, turn out to be highly desirable.